Autism Awareness Day & Acceptance Month 2022 (aka Autism Awareness Month)

 As a company that celebrates autism awareness and acceptance year-round, AngelSense wants to do our part to shed light on the wonderful world of autism and help families not only protect their loved ones with ASD, but also help them to support their children to realize greater independence than ever believed possible.

 As the only Autism GPS Tracker & Safety Solution made for autism parents by autism parents, AngelSense is dedicated to providing people with autism maximum safety, independence, and peace of mind to their parents and caregivers.
-Get the lowest price of the year during Autism Acceptance Month + call or sign-up for an additional $20 Off!
+Get our best offer of the year during Autism Acceptance Month!
+Get the AngelSense Device for FREE!

 Here’s a series of articles that delve into what autism is, how it impacts those affected, specific concerns and challenges, autism safety products and solutions, and insight into what the future holds for autism.